A distributed ADMM-like method for resource sharing over time-varying networks: Introduction

-{In~\cite{chang2014proximal}, a proximal dual consensus ADMM method, PDC-ADMM, is proposed by Chang to minimize $\sum_{i\in\cN}\varphi_i$ subject to coupling equality and agent-specific constraints over both static and time-varying \emph{undirected} networks -- for the time-varying topology, they assumed that agents are on/off and communication links fail randomly with certain probabilities.
-Each agent-specific set is assumed to be an intersection of a polyhedron and a ``simple" compact set.
-More precisely, the goal is to solve $\min_x\{\sum_i\varphi_i(x_i):\ \sum_{i\in\cN}R_ix_i=r,~x_i\in\chi_i\ i\in\cN\}$ where $\varphi_i$ is closed convex, $\chi_i=\{x_i:\ C_ix_i\leq d_i,\ x_i\in\cS_i\}$ and $\cS_i$ is a convex compact set for each $i\in\cN$.
-The polyhedral constraints are handled using a penalty formulation without requiring projections onto them.
-It is shown that both for static and time-varying cases, PCD-ADMM have $\cO(1/k)$ ergodic convergence rate in the mean for suboptimality and infeasibility; that said, in each iteration, costly \emph{exact} minimizations involving $\varphi_i$ are needed.
-To alleviate this burden, Chang also proposed an inexact PDC-ADMM taking prox-gradient steps when $\varphi_i=\rho_i+f_i$ is composite convex as in \eqref{eq:F_i}, and showed $\cO(1/k)$ ergodic convergence rate when each $f_i$ is \emph{strongly convex} and differentiable with a Lipschitz continuous gradient for $i\in\cN$.}
+{In~\cite{chang2014proximal}, a proximal \emph{dual consensus} ADMM method, PDC-ADMM, is proposed by Chang to minimize $\sum_{i\in\cN}\varphi_i$ subject to coupling equality and agent-specific constraints over both static and time-varying \emph{undirected} networks -- for the time-varying topology, they assumed that agents are on/off and communication links fail randomly with certain probabilities. {The goal in the paper} is to solve $\min_{\bxi}\{\sum_i\varphi_i(\xi_i):\ \sum_{i\in\cN}R_i\xi_i=r,~\xi_i\in\cX_i,~i\in\cN\}$ where $\varphi_i$ is closed convex, $\cX_i=\{\xi_i\in\cS_i:\ C_i\xi_i\leq d_i\}$ and $\cS_i$ is a convex compact set for each $i\in\cN$.
+The polyhedral constraints {$\xi_i\in\cX_i$} are handled using a penalty formulation without requiring projections onto them.
+It is shown that both for static and time-varying cases, PDC-ADMM have $\cO(1/k)$ ergodic convergence rate in the mean for suboptimality and infeasibility; that said, in each iteration, costly \emph{exact} minimizations involving $\varphi_i$ are needed.
+To alleviate this burden, Chang also proposed an inexact PDC-ADMM taking prox-gradient steps when \nv{$\varphi_i(\xi_i)=\rho_i(\xi_i)+f_i(A_i \xi_i)$ and $A_i$ is a linear map for each $i\in\cN$,} and showed $\cO(1/k)$ ergodic convergence rate when each $f_i$ is \emph{strongly convex} and differentiable with a Lipschitz continuous gradient for $i\in\cN$.}

 In~\cite{chang2014distributed}, a consensus-based distributed primal-dual perturbation (PDP) algorithm using a diminishing step-size sequence is proposed.
 The objective is to minimize a composition of a global network function (smooth) with the sum of local objective functions (smooth), i.e., $\cF(\sum_{i\in\cN}f_i(x))$, subject to local compact sets and an inequality constraint, $\sum_{i\in\cN}g_i(x)\leq 0$, over a time-varying directed network.
-They showed that the local primal-dual iterate sequence converges to a global optimal primal-dual solution; however, no rate result was provided.
-The proposed PDP method can also handle non-smooth constraints with similar convergence guarantees.
-More recently, in~\cite{niederl2015distributed}, distributed continuous-time coordination algorithms are proposed to minimize convex separable objective subject to coupling equality and convex inequality constraints.
-Assuming the objective and constraint functions are Lipschitz, point-wise convergence is established without providing a rate result.
+It is shown that the primal-dual iterate sequence converges to an optimal primal-dual solution; however, no rate result is provided.